United States Disease Prevention Program

 Since 1993, Wisconsin State Statutes have required communities throughout Wisconsin to develop and implement local health plans to address health conditions impacting their residents.
 This process has been referred to as the “Community Health Improvement Process”; named in part, due to the resulting health status changes in a community and the people who live there.

-Twelve Wisconsin agencies implemented evidenced based interventions to assure their communities are environmentally safe.
+Eleven Wisconsin agencies implemented evidenced based interventions to assure their communities are environmentally safe.
 These include human health hazard abatement, asbestos abatement, animal bites/scratches, issues from flooding, assuring safe water in private water supplies, sand mining for hydraulic fracturing, asbestos abatement, lead hazard abatement, swimming beach surveillance, indoor air and outdoor air issues, and West Nile Virus surveillance.

 Why is this Important?